HuguesBlanco/front-end-boilerplate/README.md

 | `npm run lint`       | Runs ESLint and displays potential code problems.
 This helps maintain code quality and consistency.                                                                                                                                                           |
 | `npm run build`      | Builds the application for production.
 This script compiles the TypeScript code and bundles the application with Vite.
 The output will be in the `dist` folder.                                                                                               |
 | `npm run preview`    | Serves the production build locally.
 This is useful for testing the production build before deploying. **Note**: You must run `npm run build` beforehand.                                                                                                     |

+## To Do Note

+Once `typescript-eslint` version 8 is released, update ESLint to version 9.